The Doctor sighed and looked at the starfield stretched

 more than they had to.

-his suit that had become so much a part of him over the years since he
+had become so much a part of him over the years since he first chose it

-first chose it to define the personality of his tenth incarnation.
-He
+to define the personality of his tenth incarnation.
+He found instead an

-found instead an outfit that closely resembled the clothes Dominique’s
+outfit that closely resembled the clothes Dominique’s people wore

-people wore.
-A simple pair of leggings in homespun cloth and a jerkin
+- a simple pair of leggings in homespun cloth and a jerkin of soft leather,

-of soft leather, fastened with a belt at the waist.
-The belt had a buckle
+fastened with a belt at the waist.
+The belt had a buckle with the seal

-with the seal of Rassilon on it, but that was the only thing that marked
+of Rassilon on it, but that was the only thing that marked him as different

-used to wearing.
 He walked back to the console room.
-He looked at the
+He looked at the central time rotor

 “Take a long rest, old girl,” he whispered, touching the console